Pavel-Guseynov/application_static/README.md

 }
 ```

 Note that you shouldn't really store private key in role file, in favor of [databags](https://docs.getchef.com/essentials_data_bags.html) or even better [encrypted databags](https://docs.getchef.com/essentials_data_bags.html#encrypt-a-data-bag-item).
-If you getting troubles with multiline private key, use [this tip](https://tickets.opscode.com/browse/CHEF-3540).
+Also, if you getting troubles with multiline private key, use [this tip](https://tickets.opscode.com/browse/CHEF-3540).

 ### 3. apply role
 ```
 knife node run_list add NODE_NAME role[static_sites]
 ```
 That's bassicly it.
-After adding this role to node's run-list, you sites should be up and running
+After adding this role to node's run-list, you sites should be up and running.
 This cookbook was tested on Ubuntu 14.04 LTS, but there is nothing os/platform/vesrion specific, so it should work on any environment.